Campus Projects General Information

 Funding

-Minor Project applicants must refer to the UCF Expenditure Guidelines on F&A’s website, specifically section IV, to verify that the proper source of funds are being used for design and construction projects.
+Minor Project applicants must refer to the UCF Expenditure Guidelines on F&A’s website, specifically section IV, to verify that the proper source of funds is being used for design and construction projects.
 Visit www.fa.ucf.edu, under the Resources/FA Forms & Procedures/Business Procedures and Guidelines/UCF Funds Use Guidelines.

 Cost Estimates